Friday, July 11, 2025

 What Slows Down Metabolism?

-Myths like “eating after 8 PM causes weight gain” are not true.
+Myths like “eating after 8 PM causes weight gain” are untrue.
 Real causes include:

 • Age: Muscle loss with age reduces calorie burn.

-• Hormonal issues: Thyroid disorders or insulin resistance slow metabolism.
+• Hormonal issues: Thyroid disorders or insulin resistance can slow metabolism.

 • Skipping meals: Irregular eating disrupts your body’s energy use.